grafana/loki/docs/sources/clients/promtail/configuration.md

 - `__heroku_drain_proc`: The [PROCID](https://tools.ietf.org/html/rfc5424#section-6.2.6) field parsed from the message.
 - `__heroku_drain_log_id`: The [MSGID](https://tools.ietf.org/html/rfc5424#section-6.2.7) field parsed from the message.

+Additionally, the Heroku drain target will read all url query parameters from the configured drain target url and make them available as `__heroku_drain_param_<name>` labels, multiple instances of the same parameter will appear as comma separated strings

 ### relabel_configs

 Relabeling is a powerful tool to dynamically rewrite the label set of a target